geertmeersman/nexxtender/README.md

    #### **a.
 Create a New ESPHome Configuration**

    If you followed the proposed HomeAssistant ESPHome wizard, you already ended up with a yaml file.
 If needed, first rename this file in `nexxtender.yaml` using the `Rename hostname` option.
 Note that this will also trigger the compilation and can take some time.
-Alternatively, delete the configurationcreated by the wizard and create a new one.
+Alternatively, delete the configuration created by the wizard and create a new one.

    Edit and copy/paste the content of the provided `nexxtender.yaml` into or at the end of this file (or copy/paste the below yaml).